 Thank you again for sharing your time with me.

 As a guideline, aim to send a thank-you message to each of your interviewers within 48 hours of your interview.

-(Note that for interviewers who oversee MMI stations, it is not customary to receive contact information or send follow-up messages after interview day.)
+(Note that it is not customary to receive contact information about the interviewers who oversee MMI stations or send follow-up messages to them after interview day.)